-I am a journalist based in Istanbul, Turkey, whose work has appeared in leading English-language outlets.
+I am a journalist whose work has appeared in leading English-language outlets.

 In 2017, I received a grant from the Pulitzer Center on Crisis Reporting to report from Pakistan’s Federally Administered Tribal Areas, where locals lived under a 1901 law that allowed collective punishment.
 I was one of the few Western journalists to report from places like North Waziristan.